Two-dimensional electronic spectroscopy: Pulse sequence

 The pulse sequence in this experiment is the same as 2DIR in which the delay between the first and second pulse is called the coherence time and is usually labeled as $t_1$.
 The delay between the second and the third pulse is called the population time and it is labeled as $t_2$.
 The time after the third pulse corresponds to the detection time $t_3$ which is usually Fourier transformed by a spectrometer.
 The interaction with the pulses creates a third-order nonlinear response function $S(t_1,t_2,t_3)$ of the system from which it is possible to extract two-dimensional spectra as a function of excitation and detection frequencies.
+Although third-order two-dimensional spectroscopy is historically first and most popular, high-order two-dimensional spectroscopy approaches have also been developed.